vyos/vyos-documentation/docs/ch06-routing.rst

 This can be confirmed using the show ip route table 100 operational command.

 Finally, to apply the policy route to ingress traffic on our LAN interface, we use:

 .. code-block:: sh

   set interfaces ethernet eth1 policy route FILTER-WEB

-The route policy functionality in VyOS can also be used to rewrite TCP MSS using the set policy route <name> rule <rule> set tcp-mss <value> directive, modify DSCP value using [...] set dscp <value>, or mark the traffic with an internal ID using [...] set mark <value> for further processing (e.g. QOS) on a per-rule basis for matching traffic.
+The route policy functionality in VyOS can also be used to rewrite TCP MSS using the set policy route <name> rule <rule> `set tcp-mss <value>` directive, modify DSCP value using `set dscp <value>`, or mark the traffic with an internal ID using `set mark <value>` for further processing (e.g. QOS) on a per-rule basis for matching traffic.

 In addition to 5-tuple matching, additional options such as time-based rules, are available.
 See the built-in help for a complete list of options.